Algebraic cycles on hyper-K\"ahler varieties of generalized Kummer type: Some recent results

 \section{Some recent results}

 Let $X$ be a $\mathrm{Kum}^n$-variety, $n\geq 2$.
-In \cite{markman2019monodromy}, Markman constructs a four-dimensional abelian variety $T_X$ associated to $X$, which is isogenous to the intermediate Jacobian~$J^3(X)$.
-The automorphisms of $X$ which act trivially on its second and third cohomology groups form a group $\Gamma_n\cong (\ZZ/(n+1)\ZZ)^4$, by \cite{boissiere2011higher, hassettTschinkel}.
-Markman proves that $\Gamma_n$ acts on~$T_X$ via translations and that the quotient $M_X\coloneqq (X\times T_X)/\Gamma_n$ by the anti-diagonal action is a smooth holomorphic symplectic variety deformation equivalent to a smooth and projective moduli space of stable sheaves on an abelian surface (\cite{huybrechts2010geometry, Yos01}).
-Building on Markman's results and the strategy used by Charles and Markman in \cite{CM13} to prove the standard conjectures for~$\mathrm{K}3^{[n]}$-varieties, Foster obtaines the following theorem in \cite{foster}.
+The automorphisms of $X$ which act trivially on its second and third cohomology groups form a group $\Gamma_n\cong (\frac{\ZZ}{(n+1)\ZZ})^4$, by \cite{boissiere2011higher} and \cite[Proposition 3.1]{hassettTschinkel}.
+In \cite[\S12.5]{markman2019monodromy}, Markman constructs a four-dimensional abelian variety $T_X$ associated to $X$, isogenous to the intermediate Jacobian~$J^3(X)$.
+He further shows that $\Gamma_n$ acts on~$T_X$ via translations and that the quotient $M_X\coloneqq (X\times T_X)/\Gamma_n$ by the anti-diagonal action is a smooth holomorphic symplectic variety deformation equivalent to a smooth and projective moduli space of stable sheaves on an abelian surface (\cite{huybrechts2010geometry, Yos01}).
+Building on Markman's results and the strategy used by Charles and Markman in \cite{CM13} to prove the standard conjectures for~$\mathrm{K}3^{[n]}$-varieties, Foster obtaines the following theorem.